SEKIsAMaker/SantaTree/README.md

 Christmas tree decoration using arduino.

 ## Tell me more!
 With pleasure!
-Check out my description of the project on Hackster.io: https://www.hackster.io/salwa/electronic-christmas-tree-decoration-8dba35
+Check out [my detailed description](https://www.hackster.io/salwa/electronic-christmas-tree-decoration-8dba35) of the project on Hackster